 Where to begin?
 Strom is a musician, composer, writer, historian, photographer, and filmmaker.
 He has also been an ‘artist in residence’ teacher at SDSU for the last ten years, a position created for him.
 He has 15 CD’s, 14 books, and 9 films under his belt.

 He was born in Detroit 55 years ago to a strongly socialist family.
 Although his parents were not musicians, music was always present in the house growing up.
-The family moved to when Yale was child, and he graduated from SDSU with a BA in both American Studies, and in Furniture Design.
+The family moved to San Diego when Yale was child, and he graduated from SDSU with a BA in both American Studies, and in Furniture Design.
 He went on to get his Masters from Colombia University in Yiddish Studies with an emphasis on Klezmer music.
 Thus, his talent in many areas started young.

 His interest in Klezmer music was social, historical, and musicological.
 This led to him to a fascination with Roma or Gypsy music, the connection between Eastern European Jews and the Roma, and one of many memorable trips to Romania, Moldova and other countries in Eastern Europe.
 One connection they had is that both minorities had been marginalized, and many of the Roma moved into former Jewish areas.
 They also had stereotypes about each other, but many ultimately bonded through their music, and sometimes played in each other’s bands.
 Another unfortunate fact is that they were the only two ethnic groups targeted in the Holocaust.